erco77/1a2-pic/README-project-management-notes.txt

     SAVING OUT GERBERS/EXCELLON DRILL
     ---------------------------------
-    These are necessary for printing up the boards.
-I use a Makefile to gather them up and zip them together for upload to printing services.
-Steps in Sprint 6.0 are:
+    Gerber files are used by the board fabrication company to print the boards.
+    For this project, there's 7 files in total:

+        * 2 Gerber files for each electrical level of the board (top and bottom).
+          This defines where copper will remain to define the electrical traces, and are referred to as C1 and C2 for top and bottom copper layers.

+        * 2 Gerber files defining the solder mask for top and bottom.
+          The solder mask defines where varnish should be coated on the board, to cover everything /except/ the solder joints.

+        * 2 Gerber files for the silk screen pass, which defines where paint will be deposited to draw the text and diagrams on the board's front and back.

+        * Finally, there's one 'excellon drill' file used to define where all the holes should be drilled, and what drill bit size is for each hole.

+    Steps in Sprint 6.0 to save out these files:

         * Load the layout file:
           File -> Open -> 1a2-pic-IRF-rotary-interlink-REV-F1.lay6

         * Export the Gerbers:
           File -> Export -> Gerber Export

           1) Turn on all layers that are not grayed out.
           2) Be sure "solder mask offset" for "Pads" is 5.0 mils

           Change all the input fields marked with "***":

             Layer  (X) C1 Copper Top                                              Options
                    ***                                                              ( ) Mirror